This post may contain affiliate links. See my disclosure policy.

 - Rinse the lentils in a fine mesh strainer under cold water to remove dust and dirt.
 Check for discolored or broken lentils and discard them.
 Line a large baking sheet with parchment paper and coat with non-stick cooking spray.

-- Transfer the rinsed, drained lentils to a medium pot and fill with approximately 3 cups of water (enough to cover them by about 1 inch).
-Bring to a boil, then immediately reduce the heat to low.
+- Bring to a boil, then immediately reduce the heat to low.
 Cover and simmer until the lentils are tender (not mushy), about 15-25 minutes.
 Check for doneness occasionally.

 - Drain in a fine-mesh strainer, then spread them over the prepared baking sheet to cool.

-- Serve immediately or let it sit for 30 minutes to let the flavors meld.
-Before serving, sprinkle with crumbled feta or toss it directly in the salad.
+- Sprinkle with crumbled feta over the top or toss it in the salad before serving.
+Serve immediately or let it sit for 30 minutes to let the flavors meld.
 Serve with fresh lemon wedges, if desired.
+This salad is great served warm or cold.

-Jessica’s Notes
+Notes

 - Lentils do not need to be soaked before cooking.